 A magnetic resonance imaging (MRI) technologist, also known as a radiologic technician, administers image scans on patients to produce quality images of designated areas of the body.
 They operate an MRI scanner, which takes several cross-sectional scans and combines them into one to form a 3-dimensional image that assists doctors in diagnosis and treatment of patients.
 This position involves direct contact with patients, including interviewing them, explaining the scanning process and positioning them on the examining table.
 Some MRI technologists give patients intravenous injections of gadolinium, a contrast agent that increases visibility of internal body areas.

 MRI technologists typically work in a hospital setting with physicians and nurses.
-According to the U.S. Bureau of Labor Statistics (BLS), approximately 59% of all radiologic technician jobs were in hospitals in 2012; other options include medical and diagnostic labs, physicians' offices, federal government and outpatient care facilities (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), hospitals employed the highest number of radiologic technician jobs in 2018; other options include medical and diagnostic labs, physicians' offices, federal government and outpatient care facilities.
 MRI technologists may choose to receive voluntary certification from the American Registry of Radiologic Technologists.
 Certified MRI technologists must maintain annual registration of their certification, which requires compliance of the AART rules, regulations and ethics standards, as well as fulfill 24 hours of continuing education courses every two years.

 Certified MRI Technologist Salary Information

-The BLS reported that the median salary, as of May 2013, for MRI technologists was $66,050.
-The scientific research and development industry paid the highest average salary, offering a mean wage of $82,400 per year, although it employed a small number of radiological technicians compared to other industries.
-Physicians' offices offered a much lower mean wage at $67,960 per year.
-The BLS also projected job growth for radiologic technologists, including MRI technologists, to increase by approximately 21% from 2012-2022.
+The BLS reported that the median salary, as of May 2018, for MRI technologists was $71,670.
+Those employed in outpatient care centers earned the highest average salary, with a mean wage of $86,740 per year.
+Physicians' offices offered a much lower mean wage at $70,220 per year.
+The BLS also projected job growth for MRI technologists, to increase by approximately 11% from 2018-2028.